Codable magic

 protocol.
 This article covers things that I’ve learned along the way.

 The models in this article are fictional representations of a real world domain model.
-If they seem too simple or if there are bugs, it’s because the code was only written for this post.
+If they seem too simple, it’s because they were only written for this post.

 Model